Parenting Tips 6 min read

 partner support

 Having a routine can help you manage your time better.
-However, flexibility is important, especially with a newborn who might not always follow a fixed schedule.
+However, flexibility matters, especially with a newborn who might not always follow a fixed schedule.
 Try to create a routine that works for both of you, while leaving room for changes when needed.

 • Set priorities: Focus on what’s most important each day, like feeding the baby or completing a work project.